Automattic/Edit-Flow/readme.txt

 = 0.8 (???? ??, 2013) =
 * New feature: Dashboard Notepad.
 Editors and admins can use a notepad widget on the dashboard to leave instructions, important announcements, etc. for every WordPress user.
-* New feature: Double-click to create a new post on the calendar.
-Thanks [bbrooks](https://github.com/bbrooks)
+* New feature: Double-click to create a new post on the calendar, or edit the details associated with an existing post.
+Thanks [bbrooks](https://github.com/bbrooks) and [cojennin](https://github.com/cojennin)
 * Post subscriptions are now saved via AJAX, which means you can add or remove subscribers without hitting "Save Post".
 This is especially useful for editorial comments.
 Thanks [cojennin](https://github.com/cojennin)
 * Follow a post's updates using a quick link on Manage Posts, the Calendar, or Story Budget.
 * Assign a date and time to editorial metadata's date field.
 Thanks [cojennin](https://github.com/cojennin)